powerpuffpenguin/webpc/README.md

 ## Install

-For linux-amd64 and windows-amd64, the compiled programs have been provided, please download and install directly.
+For linux-amd64 and windows-amd64, pre-compiled programs have been provided, please download and install directly.
 For other platforms, you need to compile by yourself, and refer to the following for installation.

 ### linux-amd64